CSCC09-slidify/slidify/README.md

   * Set-up the third-party APIs
   * Set up endpoints for video upload and storage.
   * Set up Express server to handle HTTP requests.
+  * The app is able to generate basic slides

 * Beta version:
   * Video uploading is working